okta/okta-mobile-swift/README.md

 ```

 - AuthFoundation -- Common classes for managing credentials and used as a foundation for other libraries.
-- OktaOAuth2 -- OAuth2 authentication capabilities for authenticating users.
+- OktaOAuth2 -- OAuth2 authentication capabilities for advanced use-cases.
 - WebAuthenticationUI -- Authenticate users using web-based OIDC flows.

 This SDK enables you to build or support a myriad of different authentication flows and approaches.

 ## Development Roadmap

-This SDK is being actively developed and is in Beta release status.
+This SDK is being actively developed, with plans for future expansion.
 At this time, we are seeking feedback from the developer community to evaluate:

-* The overall SDK and its components;
+* The overall SDK and its components
-* The APIs and overall developer experience;
+* The APIs and overall developer experience
-* Use-cases or features that may be missed or do not align with your application’s needs;
+* Use-cases or features that may be missed or do not align with your application’s needs
-* Suggestions for future development;
+* Suggestions for future development
 * Any other comments or feedback on this new direction.

 ### Key Features